 - Find out how to use source materials in libraries and museum collections and translate simple hieroglyphic texts.

-- Learn from internationally recognised scholar Dr Joyce Tyldesley , who leads the course.
+- Learn from internationally-recognised scholars Dr Joyce Tyldesley and Dr Nicky Nielsen, who lead the programme.

 - All course content is delivered online, so you can study from anywhere in the world.

-Tuition fees for home/EU students commencing their studies in September 2018 will be £2,000 per annum.
-Tuition fees for international students will be £2,000 per annum.
+Tuition fees for home students commencing their studies in September 2021 will be £2,050 per annum.
+Tuition fees for international students will be £2,050 per annum.
 For general information please see the undergraduate finance pages.

 Courses in related subject areas